Hubble-Labs/iris/README.md

 6. Build and install Chainlink: `make install`
    - If you got any errors regarding locked yarn package, try running `yarn install` before this step
    - If `yarn install` throws a network connection error, try increasing the network timeout by running `yarn install --network-timeout 150000` before this step
-7. Run the node: `chainlink help`
+7. Test if chainlink compiled correctly with: `chainlink help`
    - Common Issues:
       1. If your shell/terminal doesn't recognize that you downloaded a new package or made a change to a file, make sure to reset your terminal for it to see the change.
 Alternavily you could use the `source FILE_NAME` command in your terminal on bash/zsh shells.

-### Configure Chainlink

-1. In your terminal create an enviroment file by entering `nano .env`.
+8. In your terminal create an enviroment file by entering `nano .env`.
-2. Paste this into your new `.env` file:
+9. Paste this into your new `.env` file:
    ```bash
    ROOT=/chainlink
    LOG_LEVEL=debug